 Spreading the Word about Pelvic Floor Health

 At PHRC we are committed to educating the medical community and the public about pelvic health.
-Toward that end, Liz, Stephanie and Marcy are frequent speakers on the topic of pelvic floor physical therapy at different events around the globe.
+Toward that end, Liz and Stephanie are frequent speakers on the topic of pelvic floor physical therapy at different events around the globe.

 In addition, for her part, Stephanie has taken on leadership roles within three important pelvic pain non-profit organizations.
 One of these organizations is the International Pelvic Pain Society (IPPS).
 The IPPS is a non-profit organization established in 1995 whose members are committed to a multidisciplinary approach to the treatment of pelvic pain.
 Members include gynecologists, urologists, physical therapists, psychologists and other health professionals.